 General Education Associate of Arts (A.A.)
-Degree Criminal Justice
+Degree (Criminal Justice)

 - Columbia College

-- o BA Criminal Justice
+- BA Criminal Justice

 - Purdue Global University

-- o BS Criminal Justice
+- BS Criminal Justice

 - Southern Arkansas University

+BS Criminal Justice

-- o BS Criminal Justice
+- BS Criminal Justice

 - University of Arkansas-Fort Smith

-- o BS Organizational Leadership
+BS Organizational Leadership

 The Associate of Arts (A.A.) degree is designed to allow students the opportunity to obtain the first two years of college credits toward meeting most of the General Education requirements and some of the prerequisite requirements of a four-year baccalaureate degree.
 This degree plan was created to provide for ease of transfer to the Southern Arkansas University Bachelor of Science in Criminal Justice degree.